Yellow is a social media app encouraging teens to find new friends on Instagram by allowing them to swipe left or right to connect and live stream.

 How it works

 Similar to dating app Tinder, it allows people to connect with others on based on their location, with users ‘swiping’ to accept or decline talking to someone based on their profile picture.
-It is linked to photo-sharing app Snapchat, which allows users to send temporary pictures that disappear after no longer than ten seconds and also Instagram.
+It is linked to photo-sharing app Instagram.

-If you swipe right on a person who has swiped right on your profile, you can then chat and automatically follow them on Snapchat and Instagram.
+If you swipe right on a person who has swiped right on your profile, you can then chat and automatically follow them on Instagram.
 This means that they can begin sending each other photos right away — even if they don’t know each other.
+You can also live stream with friends or ‘Anyone’ on the app.

 What are the safety concerns?